-Core ML offers a simple way to integrate trained machine learning models into macOS, iOS and tvOS apps.
+Core ML offers a simple way to integrate trained machine learning models into macOS, iOS, and tvOS apps.
 All you need to do is drop the mlmodel file into your project, and Xcode will automatically create an Objective-C or Swift wrapper class, making it really easy to use the model.

-It supports Natural language processing, image classification, word tagging, sentence classification, object tracking, barcode detection, and GameplayKit for evaluation of learned decision trees.
+It supports Natural language processing, image classification, word tagging, sentence classification, object tracking, barcode detection, and GameplayKit for the evaluation of learned decision trees.

 Since the framework is built on top of low-level technologies like Metal and Accelerate, it can leverage both CPUs and GPUs to provide maximum performance.